 Several schools offer online associate's and bachelor's degree programs in turfgrass management.
-While much of the program can be completed through distance learning, some on-site, hands-on work will probably be required.
+Associate's degree programs can be found fully online.
+While much of a bachelor's degree program can be completed through distance learning, some on-site, hands-on work will probably be required, such as an internship.

 While a turfgrass manager does not have to be licensed from the state in order to work, certification from a professional organization may increase employability.
 These designations are usually obtained through a combination of experience and the completion of continuing education courses.
 Certifications may be necessary for certain positions, such as golf course superintendent.

 Attending online classes requires students to have a printer and to install essential plug-ins like Adobe Acrobat and Flash Player on their computers.

 Associate of Science in Turf Management

 The associate degree in turf management is geared towards those candidates already working in the field who want to advance their careers.
 Online associate's degree programs usually correspond to on-campus calendars, and students may set their own schedule within that time frame.
 Programs are taught fully online through lectures, discussions and interactive case study analysis.
 A computer with high-speed Internet access is required, along with an up-to-date browser.
 Plug-ins, like Adobe Acrobat or Flash Player, can be downloaded for free from the Web.

 Core classes focus on components of lawn care.
 There are also general education classes built into the program, including English composition, biology and ethics.